-Now imagine I have quite some friction between ball and slope (e.g. a real ball rolling down a grassy hill) and air around it.
+Now imagine that there is quite some friction between the ball, the slope (e.g. a real ball rolling down a grassy hill), and the air around it.
 The ball will roll down the valley and ascend a bit on the opposite side, but it will not even come close to its initial height.
 From there, it will roll back towards its starting position, but I will climb even less this time.
 After only a few of these iterations, it will settle at the bottom of the valley.

 If I were to record a video of this process, everyone would instantly spot if I played it backwards.
 It just never happens (without any magic trick or external force involved) that a ball sitting at the bottom of a valley suddenly begins moving, acquiring more and more momentum and rolling higher and higher up the slope.
 Just watch the following illustration:

 So apparently somehow the friction involved in the second process gives it a direction of time and makes the second process irreversible.
 Why is this?